Qualities of a Nurse - Know Essential Qualifications Required

 - Auxiliary Nurse and Midwife (ANM): Two years of training with ANM certification.
 Candidates are taught about the Operation Theatre, its operation, various types of equipment, and how to use them while taking the ANM course.
 The minimum age of the candidate should be 17 years on or before 31st December in the year in which admission is sought

 - General Nursing and Midwifery (GNM): Three years and six months of training with Registered Nurse (RN) and Registered Midwife (RM) certification.
-Aspirants can begin their GNM career by joining as a Home Nurse, Health Visitor, Community Health Worker, Basic Health Worker, Rural Health Worker, Aanganwadi, and ASHA worker.
+Aspirants can begin their GNM career by joining as a Home Nurse, Health Visitor, Community Health Worker, Basic Health Worker, Rural Health Worker, Aanganwadi, or ASHA worker.

 Explore popular B.Sc. colleges for you